The Imperfect Storytelling Tense

 Comparison of a closed box representing the simple past and an open road representing the imperfect tense.
 One creates a closed chapter, the other invites you along for the ride.

-Thinking About the Box vs the Open Road
+The Box and the Open Road

-The Simple Past is a Closed Box (Limit of Time)
+The Simple Past Is a Closed Box

 • Example: “Eu vivi em Lisboa.”
 (I lived in Lisbon.)

-The Imperfect is an Open Road (No Limit of Time)
+The Imperfect Is an Open Road

 • Example: “Eu vivia em Lisboa…” (Back when I was living in Lisbon…)